-The UK Space Agency invested £13.9 million in the mission, securing the following UK expertise.
+The UK Space Agency invested £13.9million in the mission, securing the following UK expertise.

 - The National Physical Laboratory (NPL) has provided the SI-traceable ground calibration facility, to test its performance pre-launch.
-Paul Green of NPL is developing algorithms and quality metrics with the MicroCarb team. - Thales Alenia Space is completing the assembly, integration and testing at STFC RAL Space in Harwell, Oxfordshire. - STFC RAL Space has designed the pointing and calibration system, enabling MicroCarb to take measurements at specific locations. - GMV UK are designing, implementing and quality assuring algorithms and operational processors for several CO2 data products. - Prof Paul Palmer of the National Centre for Earth Observation (NCEO) and the University of Edinburgh will translate MicroCarb's CO2 - Dr Rob Parker is part of the NCEO team Fluorescence retrieval algorithm, based on expertise from the University of Leicester.
+Paul Green of NPL is developing algorithms and quality metrics with the MicroCarb team. - Thales Alenia Space is completing the assembly, integration and testing at STFC RAL Space in Harwell, Oxfordshire. - STFC RAL Space has designed the pointing and calibration system, enabling MicroCarb to take measurements at specific locations. - GMV UK are designing, implementing and quality assuring algorithms and operational processors for several CO2 data products. - Prof Paul Palmer of the National Centre for Earth Observation (NCEO) and the University of Edinburgh will translate MicroCarb's CO2 observations into maps that show carbon absorption and emissions. - Dr Rob Parker is part of the NCEO team delivering the mission's Solar Induced Fluorescence retrieval algorithm, based on expertise from the University of Leicester.